Updated: an hour ago

 In this next picture we will witness another use of the "vav" in Hebrew, but in a sense which may not make a lot of sense in English so it will require a bit of explanation.
 I will explain below the picture:

 In the above picture, look in the commentary box - H1354.
 It is showing the Hebrew "bet" in use and in direct correlation to the use of H1460 "gev" pronounced as "gave".
 The use of the character "bet" points to something very important.
 You'll notice the Scripture reference is still Ezekiel 10:2.
 I chose this reference to point out that the "vav" and "bet" were interchangeable.
 The bet is usually pronounced as a "b" in English.
-However, there is evidence that while many Scribes may have spelled with a "vav" in some of the Hebrew Manuscripts (known as as a Codex) used to create the Hebrew Old Testament we have today; other Codices used the "bet".
+However, there is evidence that while many Scribes may have spelled with a "vav" in some of the Hebrew Bible Manuscripts (3 of which are called a Codex or Codices in the plural) used to create the Hebrew Old Testament we have today; other Codices used the "bet".
 Why is this important?
 Because the pronunciation manual mentioned before clearly outlines that BOTH would have been pronounced the same; as a "vav/V".
 With the exception of a very small group of Israelis whose dialect pronounced the "bet" more like the Aramaic which would have sounded like a "b".
 The picture below brings us full circle, showing the direct correlation to H1460 from another Scripture also within Ezekiel (23:35).
 While it may not be completely the case, it is reasonable to conclude if the “vav” and “bet” were interchangeable and both were commonly pronounced as a “vav” then it is also reasonable to conclude when the “waw” was exchanged for the “vav” it was also pronounced as a “vav”; at least by the majority since the “waw” would likely have been used by a minority of Hebrew speakers.

 Below are a list of Codices and their approximate dates of origin: